-7 Human activities can be analysed as relationally embedded within social and institutional contexts 8 (Muller and Perret-Clermont, 2014; Klein and Juhola, 2014).
-As a purposive system, human activity 9 systems bring to the forefront actions undertaken by people within a particular context with specific 10 motives and goals (Restrepo, et al. 2016; Argyris et al. 1985).
-Activity system analysis conducted with 11 participatory tools can lead to a learning process in which involved actors evaluate their practices 12 and identify ways that they can change their work to meet their goals (Yamagata-Lynch, 2010a; 13 Restrepo et al., 2016).
+Human activities can be analyzed as relationally embedded within social and institutional contexts (Muller and Perret-Clermont, 2016; Klein and Juhola, 2014).
+As a purposive system, human activity systems bring to the forefront actions undertaken by people within a particular context with specific motives and goals (Restrepo et al., 2016; Argyris et al., 1985).
+Activity system analysis conducted with participatory tools can lead to a learning process in which involved actors evaluate their practices and identify ways that they can change their work to meet their goals (Yamagata-Lynch, 2010; Restrepo et al., 2016).
 Hence, the outcome can be applied to improve practice.
-As activities are 14 constitutive of systems, transformations can result from actors modifying and creating new practices 15 (Scribner, 1997, p.
-16 in Yamagata-Lynch, 2010b; Kaufmann and Hülsebusch, 2016).
-The approach 16 also enables an understanding of the systemic contradictions and tensions which are couched in 17 social-cultural practices which can be difficult to identify and describe with other methods.
+As activities are constitutive of systems, transformations can result from actors modifying and creating new practices (Scribner, 1997, p.
+16 in Yamagata-Lynch, 2010; Kaufmann and Hülsebusch, 2016).
+The approach also enables an understanding of the systemic contradictions and tensions which are embedded in social-cultural practices which can be difficult to identify and describe with other methods.

-Against this theoretical background, understanding a supply chain requires research on a specific business context, the involved actors, and how and when various activities are performed.
+Against this theoretical background, understanding a supply

+chain requires research on a specific business context, the involved actors, and how and when various activities are performed.
 These activities are shaped by the interdependencies between activities and the relationships among actors.

-22 3.
-Material and Methods
+3. Material and methods

-23 3.1.
+3.1.
 Study area

-This research was carried out in northern Kenya, situated in the lowlands of Laisamis sub-county, in the southern part of Marsabit County bordering Samburu County (Figure 1).
-The climatic conditions in Marsabit County is characterised by bimodal rainfall, leading to four seasons: the short and hot dry season, starts in January and ends with the long rainy season from March to May; the long dry season commences in June and lasts until November; followed by the short rainy season until the end of December.
+This research was carried out in northern Kenya, located in the lowlands of Laisamis sub-county, in the southern part of Marsabit County bordering Samburu County (Fig. 1).
+The climatic condition in Marsabit County is characterised by bimodal rainfall, leading to four seasons: the short and hot dry season, starts in January and ends when the long rainy season begins from March to May; the long dry season commences in June and lasts until November; followed by the short rainy season until the end of December.
 However, the seasonal patterns have become more erratic leading to frequent failure of rainy seasons.
-The area experiences an annual average temperature of 20.1 °C. (County Integrated Development Plan, 2013)
+The area experiences an annual average temperature of 20.1 °C (County government of Marsabit, 2013).

-6 The new highway linking Marsabit and Isiolo towns will ease the movement of livestock to regional 7 and terminal markets.
-However, the lowland roads remain unpaved and impassable for ordinary 8 vehicles, especially during rainy seasons.
-Towns along the Isiolo - Marsabit highway, have more 9 economic activity and are better connected to mobile network coverage than other towns in the 10 region.
+The new highway linking Marsabit and Isiolo towns will ease the movement of livestock to regional and terminal markets.
+However, the lowland roads remain unpaved and impassable during rainy seasons, especially for non-four-wheel drive vehicles.
+Towns along the Marsabit - Isiolo highway, have more economic activity and are better connected to mobile network coverage than other towns in the lowlands.